raspberrychris/paddleboardmaster/content/post/high-society-stand-up-paddle-board.md

 ### Seven Layers of Materials

 With the [**High Society**](/categories/high-society/) SUP they make a special point of detailing all the different layers of the board.
 Although a lot of SUPs talk about ‘military grade’ materials, I think this is one of the most detailed examples of high quality design I have seen.

+**It really is very impressive!**

 * Outer Layer Protective PVC
 * Deck Pad